Climate migration: South America

-Many peer-reviewed articles analyzing migration in South America have found multiple types of linkages between climate change and its effect on migration.
-The effects and results vary based on the type of climatic change, socioeconomic status and demographic characteristics of migrants and the distance and direction of the migration.
+Research on South American migration patterns have found multiple connections between climate change and its effect on migration.The effects and results vary based on the type of climatic change, socioeconomic status and demographic characteristics of migrants and the distance and direction of the migration.
 Since most climate migration studies are done in the developed world, scientists have called for more quantitative research within the developing world, including South America.
 Migration in South America does not always increase as a result of increased environmental threats but is affected by factors such as climate variability and land suitability.
-These migrations happen either gradually or suddenly but are typically directed from rural to urban areas.
+These migrations are typically directed from rural to urban areas.
 Inter-provincial migration is shown to not be as heavily influenced by environmental changes whereas migration outside of the country of origin is heavily influenced by environmental changes.
 The results of a climactic event catalyzing migration change depending on the onset of the event, however, climate change related events such as drought and hurricanes augment or increase youth migration.
 Youth are more likely to migrate as a response to climate-related events.
 As a result, children who have been displaced are found to travel shorter distances to find work in rural destinations versus further to an urban area.
-Researchers suggest a review of the terms that define who is an environmental migrant since policy-making bodies and intergovernmental agencies most affect responses when an environmental event causes people to migrate.
-Because of the increase in interest in this topic in the past decade some people call for a measure called preventive resettlement.
+The increase in interest in this topic in the past decade has called for a measure called preventive resettlement.
 The cases in which preventive resettlement appear appropriate is typically discerned by local and governmental bodies.
-Others call for an increase in social programs to both prevent and help in a migration event.